StiglCZ/engine/readme.md

 You can simply place the paths for models and scripts and models to be unloaded, then add the object properties using normal decimal numbers in the default order, and the scene can be then converted to the binary form using the scene convertor utility

-#### Blender scene manager
+##### Blender scene manager

 You can now simply design scenes using the new blender extension to design the scenes inside familiar blender UI! <br>
-For more info, go in utilities/utilities.md
+For more info, go in [the utilities readme](utilities/utilities.md)

-### Collision
+#### Collision

 The engine currently uses AABB collision.
-Every gameobject has its own collsion box(defined by position + AABB), and you can enable collision for specific object by pushing its id to the list of them in stream positon 2.
+Every gameobject has its own collsion box(defined by position + AABB), and you can enable collision for specific object by pushing its id to the list of them in stream positon 2. <br>
 The collison system will then automatically send you back the data with the collision status in form of the `go.colliding` unsigned integer, which also declares where it collided it with

 ### C++ compatibility

 As for the compatibility with the C++ itself, the program is compatible with preety much everything.
 For audio and video C functions are used(openal and x11) and as for the C++ libs, only iostream, fstream, vector and string (and maybe something else I included after) should be used.
-So, if you use C++11+ then it will definetly be compatible! <Br>
+So, if you use C++11+ then it will definetly be compatible! <br>
 Nvm, it isnt.
 Tried to migrate it into windows, no idea what its doing. <br>
 Can someone explain why `typeof` doesn't exist on windows?
 To help migrating to windows, you can contribute to the windows-port branch.

 ### Models

 This engine originally used OBJ's for encoding models, but it was replaced by an optimized binary version.
-If you want to optimize your models with it, just try to load the OBJ file via the engine, and it will automatically get converted to the optimized version, or use the object optimizer(v2) inside utilities, where you can also partially decompile it back to OBJ.
+If you want to optimize your models with it, just try to load the OBJ file via the engine, and it will automatically get converted to the optimized version, or use the object optimizer inside the utilities, where you can also partially decompile/fully it back to OBJ, depending on if your object had any texture or lighting data.

 ### Security

 Please, do not download 3rd party mods if you can't see the source without first checking with something like virustotal.
-The mods are just plain binaries, and the engine has no control over them and neighter do I, so its on your own risk to download 3rd party mods.
+The mods are just plain binaries, and the engine has no control over them and neither do I, so its on your own risk to download 3rd party mods.

 ### Index 0 thingies

-The index 0 script = empty script <br>
-The index 0 model = empty model (invisible)<br>
+##### Script
+Empty script, which can be used when your game object doesn't need a script

+##### Model
+Empty model, thats invisible and can be used for scripts when putting empty objects to recieve update signals

 ### Networking

-The engine provides a simple UDP interface in the net.o object, as well as its header, net.hh.
-It provides with such instructions as send, recieve, host, or start the server.
-If your server is using TCP, UDP is preety much always compatible except it may look weird from the server side, because no message recieved signals are being sent.
+The engine provides a simple UDP interface in the net.o object, as well as its header, net.hh. <br>
+That provides your game with such instructions as send, recieve packets and also host and start an server. <br>
+Warning: If your external server is using TCP(or anything else than SOCK_DGRAM), the integrated networking is preety much always incompatible with that.

 ### Contents of the files
  - .hh files are contained in this as the .cc files                                        <br>